Melandel/workflow/README.md

 ### Startup programs ###

-`vim`, `autohotkey` and your internet browser should be run when the system starts up.
+`gvim`, `tools/myAzertyKeyboard.exe` and your internet browser should be run when the system starts up.

 #### Windows ####
 For each program that should be run at startup: